Sea for Yourself

 Sea for Yourself Commission Two FAQs

-Although the brief refers to a single artist it may also be taken to mean more than one artist working in partnership.
+• Although the brief refers to a single artist it may also mean more than one person working in partnership.
+This doesn’t need to be a legally constituted arrangement and may bring different creatives together (such as artists and producers).
+Artists working with or within organisations would not be excluded.

-The second commission is focussed on a community co-creation process, as well as a collaboration with The Box, so we would expect a high level of engagement, and the creation of appropriate opportunities to underpin this project.
+• The second commission is focussed on a community co-creation process, as well as a collaboration with The Box, so we would expect a high level of engagement, and the creation of appropriate opportunities to underpin this project.
 To provide a comparison between the intentions/brief for the second commission and those of other projects in the programme, please see this presentation which includes a thumbnail sketch of each of the four projects as initially developed.
-The scope and intention of the commissions is under as the programme develops.
+The scope and intention of commissions will be reviewed continuously as the programme develops.

 Invest Plymouth also has a page and fact sheet about the tech/digital sector: https://www.investplymouth.co.uk/digital